KoDeQuestion/Bestie-Bubble/BETA/PresentationMarkdown.md

 The EuDict Function relies on euclidean_distance and EuD4Match to build a dictionary of average euclidean distances between the user and each match, separated by attribute category.

+It was simpler to integrate all processing per match into a single for loop.
+So in the same loop as EuD4Match is calculated, you also convert those distances to simularity scores and plot those in Sypder Plots using SpyderScPlot and makeradar.

 ```
+import pandas as pd
+import re
+import sys

 def TopMatchDB(TopMatchList, DataBaseDict):
+    TopMatchList = TopMatchList[0]
-    topmatchdict = {key: DataBaseDict[key] for key in topmatchlist if key in DataBaseDict}
+    topmatchdict = {key: DataBaseDict[key] for key in TopMatchList if key in DataBaseDict}
     return topmatchdict

-#I have this dictionary.
-I want to calculate the distance for each sub-key
-# (i.e. Agreeableness, Openness, Neuroticism, Openness, Conscientiousness)
-# between the main key (i.e. SMOLLY and BIGGY and save that to a list.

-# calculate the Euclidean distance between two vectors
+# Calculate the Euclidean distance between two vectors
 def euclidean_distance(row1, row2):
     import math
     distance = 0.0